react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 All `navigationOptions` for the `StackNavigator`:

-- `title` - a title (string) displayed in the header
+- `title` - a title (string) of the scene
 - `header` - a config object for the header bar:
   - `visible` - Boolean toggle of header visibility.
 Only works when `headerMode` is `screen`.
-  - `title` - Title string used by the navigation bar, or a custom React component
+  - `title` - String or React Element used by the navigation bar.
+Defaults to scene `title`
   - `backTitle` - Title string used by the back button or `null` to disable label.
-Defaults to `title` value by default
+Defaults to scene `title`
-  - `right` - Custom React Element to display on the right side of the header
+  - `right` - React Element to display on the right side of the header
-  - `left` - Custom React Element to display on the left side of the header
+  - `left` - React Element to display on the left side of the header
   - `style` - Style object for the navigation bar
   - `titleStyle` - Style object for the title component
   - `tintColor` - Tint color for the header